Click here to download the 2024/2025 Impact Report Quarterly

 Slanesville Elementary

-Provides students in grades 1 – 4 that struggle with Reading and Math to be tutored for success in school.
+Provides students in grades 1 – 5 that struggle with reading and math to be tutored for success in school.
 The goal being to bridge the learning gaps, provide support and give homework assistance.

 Mineral County